betseyw15/events.en/help/workfront/webinars/supercharge-basic-text-mode-reporting-using-the-api-explorer.md

 ---
 # Ask the Expert - Supercharge Basic Text Mode Reporting using the API Explorer

-Learn about the API explorer, how to use it, and how to enhance your reports leveraging basic text mode.
+Learn about the [[!UICONTROL API Explorer]](https://developer.adobe.com/workfront/api-explorer/), how to use it, and how to enhance your reports leveraging basic text mode.
 This webinar was recorded on January 22, 2020.

 >[!VIDEO](https://video.tv.adobe.com/v/341124/?quality=12)